Sunday, December 8, 2019

 Complete:

-Build the motherboard adapter plate
+Create XB1X motherboard adapter Master plate

 Build the ATX power connector adapter